-There is a mold in the inside of the landing gear compartment, and the appearance is good.
+There is mold in the inside of the landing gear compartment, and the appearance is good.

 It’s interesting, but a little hard to build if colored black injection plastic.

-Variable wing is movable, this is enjoyable.
-Because I paint it with lacquer paint, the coating is firm, but prevents from moving it if possible.
+The variable wing is movable, this is enjoyable.
+Because I paint it with lacquer paint, the coating is firm but prevents from moving it if possible.
 Maybe it’s no damage even I moved the main wing 100 times.

 This angle looks coolest.